 SPF Workforce Issues Group

-The Workforce Issues Group (formerly the Staff Passport Group) considers the workforce implications of system reform, and develops tools and guidance to support change.
-At the same time ensuring that the NHS Constitution staff pledges are embedded in NHS policies and practice.
+The Workforce Issues Group considers the workforce implications of system reform and develops tools and guidance to support change, at the same time ensuring the NHS Constitution staff pledges are embedded in NHS policies and practice.

 The group engages on the workforce aspects of a number of policy areas.
-These include new care models, better care fund and integrated care, NHS Standard Contract, the NHS National Tariff, workplace culture, leadership development and NHS Pension Scheme ACCESS for non NHS organisations providing NHS clinical services.
-The group is also supporting work to tackle bullying and harassment in the NHS.
+These include new care models, sustainability and transformation partnerships, making the NHS more efficient, NHS Standard Contract, the NHS National Tariff, workplace culture, leadership development and NHS Pension Scheme ACCESS for non NHS organisations providing NHS clinical services.
+The group also developed the tackling bullying in the NHS: a collective call to action and is taking forward work on this initative, which advocates a partnership approach to support a positive workplace culture and tackle bullying in NHS organisations.

 The group is chaired jointly by a representative from the Department of Health and the NHS trade unions.